 Freedom of Speech Barometer for January 2023

 In January, IMI experts recorded 10 crimes against freedom of speech in Ukraine.
-Nine of them were committed by Russia against Ukrainian media and journalists.
+Nine of them were committed by Russia against media and journalists.

 The Russian crimes include kidnapping, firing at and wounding journalists, cybercrimes, as well as disabling Ukrainian broadcasting and the media closing down due to the Russian Federation's war against Ukraine.